DuskingDawn/Resume_Parser_using_Azure/README.md

 **Project Description:**

 The project aims to develop an automated resume parsing and candidate profile synthesis system using Natural Language Processing (NLP) techniques and Azure services.
-The system will provide a user-friendly GUI for recruiters to upload resumes, extract information, and interact with candidates.
 The key features of the project include:

 1. Resume Format Conversion:
 Implement a module to handle different resume formats such as .docx, .doc, .pdf, .txt, etc. Use Azure Cognitive Services (such as Azure Form Recognizer) to extract text content from these files.